s3ansh33p/ATR-Writeups/2025/medium/astronomical_appraisal/README.md

 *2. Create Python scripts that score every meteor based on their individual characteristics* *3.
 Assess if each meteor meets the threshold score*

-*A little bit of programming, problem solving, and utmost intrigue – that’s the assignment.*
+*A little bit of programming, problem solving, and utmost intrigue – that's the assignment.*

 Best get to work to not arouse suspicion.
 Good luck.